Grounds for Termination

 The Brazilian Labour Code lists the following as misconduct:

-• business dealings by the employee for his/ her own or someone else’s benefit without permission of the employer;
+- business dealings by the employee for their own or someone else’s benefit without permission of the employer;

-• negligence in the performance of his/her duties;
+- negligence in the performance of their duties;

 Fixed-term employment relationships may terminate exactly on the last day of such term or may end before it.
 If it terminates on the last day of such a term, the employee will be entitled to the severance payments set forth by law.